leny/htmlhint-app/README.md

 ## Getting Started

-**Note:** this is the first (and too fast made) version of the app.
-The design is ugly, and will be change soon.
+**Note:** this is the first (and made-too-fast) version of the app.
+The design is ugly and will be changed soon.
 The purpose was to test `node-webkit` system. :)

 ### Download binaries